AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/sql-rpt-bldr.md

 See our [training video](https://support.magento.com/hc/en-us/articles/360016730131) to learn more.

 SQL, or Structured Query Language, is a programming language used to communicate with databases.
-In MBI, SQL is used to query, or retrieve, data from your data warehouse.
+In [!DNL MBI], SQL is used to query, or retrieve, data from your data warehouse.
 Take a look at the reports on your dashboard - behind the scenes, each one is powered by a SQL query.

 You can use the [SQL Report Builder](../dev-reports/sql-rpt-bldr.md) to directly query your data warehouse, view the results, and transform them into a chart.
 You can start creating a report with the SQL Report Builder by navigating to **Report Builder** > **SQL Report Builder**.